nosrac77/Data-Structures-Fun/README.md

 - **Is_empty** - A simple Boolean value indicating whether or not the Stack is empty.

+**Stack Operations** - An implementation of a Stack must support the following operations:

+- **Push** - Adds a new value to the Stack.
+This new value must become the Stack's new top in order to preserve the integrity of the Stack.

+- **Pop** - Removes and returns the Stack's top.
+Proper re-assignment of the Stack's top is crucial in order to preserve the integrity of the Stack.

+**Node Att

 **References:**
 - 1 - [Wikipedia](https://en.wikipedia.org/wiki/Abstract_data_type)